 oDesk gives contractors and clients the opportunity to leave feedback for one another after a job has been completed.
 This feedback is beneficial for everyone; it helps clients make good hiring decisions and allows contractors to share their perspectives.
 Not too long ago, I wrote a pretty extensive article on why oDesk feedback matters.

-As pointed out on the oDesk support site, leaving feedback for contractors is quite simple:
+Leaving feedback for contractors is quite simple:

 oDesk separates feedback into public and private sections.
 The private section asks the client why the contract is being ended and if he or she would hire the freelancer again for a similar project.
 This section is not visible to the contractor or the oDesk community.
 The public section asks for a feedback score based on a 5 star system for the following attributes: skills, quality of work, availability, adherence to schedule, communication, and cooperation.
 The public section is what becomes visible on the freelancer’s profile.